-- Our teachers and teaching partners are encouraged to use neat, joined-up handwriting for all handwriting tasks, including any marking and comments.
-All adults should follow the agreed letter formation. - All teachers will use the Sassoon Primary Infant for any documents and for all IWB Notebook files, as this font most closely reflects our agreed letter formation. - The agreed letter formation will be included in the Green Home Contact Points as a reference point for families.
+- Our teachers and teaching partners are encouraged to use neat handwriting for all handwriting tasks, including any marking and comments.
+This will be joined up from Year 2 onwards.
+All adults should follow the agreed letter formation. - All teachers will use the Sassoon Primary Infant font for any documents and for all IWB Notebook files, as this font most closely reflects our agreed letter formation.

-Consistency throughout the School
+Consistency throughout the School:

 • Pupils should experience coherence and continuity in the learning and teaching of handwriting across all school years through consistent encouragement to take pride in the presentation of their work.
-Our aim is to help pupils enjoy developing their handwriting style with a sense of achievement and pride.
+Our aim is to help pupils enjoy learning and developing their handwriting style, with a sense of achievement and pride, but for them to understand that their handwriting does not hold more value than their creative thinking.